34th Infantry Division (United States): Combat chronicle

 The 34th, under command of Major General Ryder, saw its first combat in French Algeria on 8 November 1942.
 As a member of the Eastern Task Force, which included two brigades of the British 78th Infantry Division, and two British Commando units, they landed at Algiers and seized the port and outlying airfields.
 Elements of the 34th Division took part in numerous subsequent engagements in Tunisia during the Allied build-up, notably at Sened Station, Sidi Bou Zid and Faid Pass, Sbeitla, and Fondouk Gap.
 In April 1943 during Operation Vulcan the division assaulted Hill 609, capturing it on 1 May 1943, and then drove through Chouigui Pass to Tebourba and Ferryville.
 The Battle of Tunisia was won, and the Axis forces surrendered.

 The Red Bull in the Winter Line of Pantano, Italy – 29 November to 3 December 1943.

 The division skipped the Allied invasion of Sicily (Operation Husky) due to heavy casualties suffered in North Africa especially at Faid Pass where the 168th Infantry Regiment lost half of its strength with its men killed or captured and was in need of replacements and refitting, and instead trained intensively for the invasion of the Italian mainland, with the main landings being at Salerno (Operation Avalanche) on 9 September 1943, D-Day, to be undertaken by elements of the U.S. Fifth Army, commanded by Lieutenant General Mark Clark.
 The 151st Field Artillery Battalion went in on D-Day, 9 September, landing at Salerno, while the rest of the division followed on 25 September.

 The segregated Japanese-American 100th Infantry Battalion was attached to the 133rd Infantry at the end of the North African campaign to replace the 2nd Battalion, later traveling with them to Italy.
+Composed of Japanese Americans, many of whom had been stripped of their weapons in Hawaii after the attack on Pearl Harbor, the 100th Battalion earned the nickname "Purple Heart Battalion" for its exceptionally high casualty rate.
+During five months of combat from Salerno through Monte Cassino, the battalion was reduced from approximately 1,300 men to 521 fit for duty.
+Major General Ryder authorized the 100th Battalion to wear the Red Bull shoulder patch in recognition of their service.

-Engaging the enemy at the Calore River, 28 September, the 34th, as part of the VI Corps under Major General John Lucas, relentlessly drove north to take Benevento, crossed the winding Volturno three times in October and November, assaulted Monte Patano, and took one of its four peaks before being relieved on 8 December.
+Engaging the enemy at the Calore River, 28 September, the 34th, as part of the VI Corps under Major General John Lucas, advanced north to take Benevento, crossed the winding Volturno three times in October and November, assaulted Monte Pantano, and took one of its four peaks before being relieved on 8 December.